comprna/reorientexpress/README.md

 Once the package is installed it can be used as an independent program.
 ReorientExpress has three main functions, one of them must be provided when calling the program:

 * -train: takes an input an uses it to train a model.
-* -test: takes a model and a labeled input and tries the performance of the model in the input.
+* -test: takes a model and a labeled input and estimate the accuracy of the model using the labeled input data.
-* -predict: takes a model and an input outputs all the sequences in forward.
-It also gives a certainty score.
+* -predict: takes a model and an input and outputs all the sequences in the predicted 5'-to3' orientation.
+It also gives a certainty score per input sequence.

-The different options that the program takes are:
+The different options available are:

 * **-h, --help**:             Shows a help message with all the options.

 *  **-train**:                Set true to train a model.

 *  **-test**:                 Set true to test a model.

 *  **-predict**:              Set true to use a model to make predictions

 *  **-data D, --d D**:        The path to the input data.
 Must be either fasta or fastq.
-Can be compressed in gz.
+Can be compressed in gz format.
 Mandatory.

 *  **-source {annotation,experimental,mapped}, --s {annotation,experimental,mapped}**:
                         The source of the data.
 Must be either 'experimental', 'annotation' or 'mapped'.
 Choose experimental for
                         experiments like RNA-direct, annotation for
-                        transcriptomes or other references and mapped for mapped cDNA reads.
-Mapped reads require a paf file to know the orientation.
+                        transcriptomes or other references and mapped for reads mapped to a reference transcriptome.
+                        Mapped reads must be in PAF format to extract the orientation.
                         Mandatory.

 *  **-format {fasta,fastq,auto}, --f {fasta,fastq,auto}**:
                         The format of the input data.
 Auto by deafult.
 Change only if inconsistencies in the name.

-*  **-annotation A, --a A**:  Path to the paf file if a mapped training set which requires a paf reference is being used.
+*  **-annotation A, --a A**:  Path to the PAF file if a mapped training set is used.

 *  **-use_all_annotation, -aa**:
-                        Uses all the reads, instead of only keeping antisense,lincRNA,processed_transcript,
-                        protein_coding, and retained_intron.
+                        Uses all the reads from the annotation, instead of only keeping protein_coding, lincRNA, processed_transcript, antisense, and retained_intron.
                         Use it also if the fasta has unconventional format and gives errors.

 *  **-kmers K, --k K**:       The maximum length of the kmers used for training, testing and using the models.
+It will use from k=1 up to this number.

-*  **-reads R, --r R**:       Number of reads to read from the dataset.
+*  **-reads R, --r R**:       Number of reads to use from the dataset.

 *  **-trimming T, --t T**:    Number of nucleotides to trimm at each side.
 0 by default.

 *  **-verbose, --v**:         Whether to print detailed information about the training process.